UTAH

 For the first half of the day, we’ll wrap up our service projects and say farewell to our NFS partners as we reflect on the work we’ve completed thus far.
 Then later in the afternoon, we will embark on an incredible adventure — hiking and exploring in Arches National Park.
 We’ll explore some of the famous, and special off-the-beaten-path destinations in Arches, a world-renowned geological playground.
 We will enjoy a sunset picnic dinner hike in one of the nation’s most stunning national parks.
 Tonight, we’ll make sure we’re all prepared and ready for our river launch tomorrow.

-Day 5: River Rafting Launch!
+Day 5: River-Based: River Rafting Launch!

 Now for the part of the program you’ve been waiting for — we’ll kick off the 5-day river rafting expedition!
 We will launch on the Colorado River and float through canyon country for 5 days, participating in collaborative restoration and service projects, camping along the way.
 During the rafting expedition, you’ll be introduced to pieces of outdoor science, such as ecology, geology and archaeology.
 You’ll also learn about leadership, communication, self and group awareness as you work in a team to raft through a combination of flat water and whitewater rapids.

-Day 6: River Rafting & River Clean-Up
+Day 6: River-Based: River Rafting & River Clean-Up

 After packing up your campsite and having breakfast overlooking the river, continue on your rafting expedition.
 Learn about the natural history of the area you’re floating through and learn more about your rafting teammates.
 Today, you’ll take part in a river clean-up to give back to the river that is hosting you for your program.
 The Colorado River corridor close to Moab receives more than 55,000 visitors each year and although we know how to “leave no trace”, trash and plastic ends up in the river after so many visitors come through.
 Learn about hydrology as you clean up portions of the river on which you’re rafting in support of the Department of Natural Resources.

-Day 7: River Rafting & Habitat Restoration
+Day 7: River-Based: River Rafting & Habitat Restoration

-Day 8: River Rafting & River Clean-Up
+Day 8: River-Based: River Rafting & River Clean-Up

 After another gorgeous riverside breakfast, we’ll get back on the river to continue our journey through the canyonlands.
 As we work our way through flat and whitewater rapids, we’ll discuss more about the issues that pollution and human activity can cause on the river and what our role is as responsible citizens and visitors.
 We’ll do more river clean-up support in order to help preserve the beauty and health of this incredible natural water source.